draialexis/dice_console/README.md

 ## To use the app

-TLDR: you can't really

-Open the *DiceApp* solution and navigate to the *App* project.
+Open the *DiceAppConsole.sln* solution and navigate to the *App* project.
 The *Program.cs* file has a `Main()` method that can be launched.

-It will soon be able to load a stub.
-Then you will be able to play a console prototype / perform functional tests.
-But it isn't ready yet.
+*If you simply load DiceApp.sln, Visual Studio will nt load the App project...*

+The console prototype loads a stub with a few small games that you can test, and you can create new everything (with a little patience).

 ## To contribute (workflow)